open-contracting/deploy/docs/deploy/maintain.rst

 Maintain a server
 =================

 This page documents specific maintenance tasks.
+For tasks related to upgrading packages, see :doc:`packages`.

-At a higher level, being responsible for servers involves:
+At a higher level, to be responsible for servers, you should:

--  Subscribing to:
+-  Subscribe to:

    -  Operating system security announcements (`Ubuntu <https://lists.ubuntu.com/mailman/listinfo/ubuntu-security-announce>`__)
-   -  Hosting provider :ref:`network status updates<hosting>`
+   -  Hosting provider :ref:`network status announcements<hosting>`

+-  :doc:`Upgrading packages<packages>` on a weekly basis

--  Checking server monitoring, at a regular interval:
+-  Check server monitoring, at a regular interval:

-   -  :doc:`Interpret the resource usage graphs <../use/prometheus>` and decide whether to rescale
+   -  :doc:`Check the resource usage <../use/prometheus>` and decide whether to rescale or to investigate any abnormalities
    -  `Check the alerts configuration <https://monitor.prometheus.open-contracting.org/alerts>`__

--  Performing periodic tasks, at a regular interval:
+-  Perform periodic server tasks, at a regular interval:

    -  Review root access